Campaign Management

 Migration

 • Using the Build your own method requires customers to maintain data concerning access rights for specific features and audit user activity, including access and authorization.
-MCM does not currently support a migration path from Build your own to the standalone or widgetized campaign managers.
+MCM does not support a migration path from Build-your-own to the standalone or widgetized campaign managers.

 Partial Usage of Build your own Campaign Manager